absoludity/charm-bootstrap-ansible/README.md

 You'll see the output of ansible running all the tasks tagged with 'config-changed', including a debug message with the value of the config option that you changed.
+Just 'exit' to let juju know the hook execution has finished.

 Have fun exploring the possibilities of ansible and juju!